odinuv/web/en/apv/walkthrough/css/bootstrap.md

 appropriate widget from their [online library](http://getbootstrap.com/css/).
 Than you just tweak that HTML code to suit your needs.

-There is more CSS frameworks available online than Bootstrap (alternatives are [Foundation](http://foundation.zurb.com/), [HTML5 Boilerplate](https://html5boilerplate.com/), [YIU](http://yuilibrary.com/) and some others), they offer same or a bit different features as Bootstrap.
+There is more CSS frameworks available online then Bootstrap (alternatives are [Foundation](http://foundation.zurb.com/), [HTML5 Boilerplate](https://html5boilerplate.com/), [YIU](http://yuilibrary.com/) and some others), they offer same or a bit different features as Bootstrap.
 I will use Bootstrap version 3.x here because it is best known.

 Linking Bootstrap to your app is simple: go to their download page and copy those few lines from "Bootstrap CDN" section.
 You can also download whole Bootstrap in zip archive if you want.
 You just need to link bootstrap.min.css, bootstrap-theme.min.css and bootstrap.min.js in your `<head>`.
 Do not break Bootstrap folder structure.
+If you want to use Bootstrap's [JavaScript](todo) features, you should also link [jQuery](https://jquery.com) (also available via CDN) before bootstrap.min.js.

 ### Tables, forms, inputs, pagination, navigation...
 Large part of Bootstrap framework is a library of CSS definitions for basic HTML elements.
 You can find most